MilesCranmer/paper-style-checkers/README.md

 ## No grammar mistakes; well-written English

-Because of the use of macros or math, instead of using something like [`detex`](https://www.ctan.org/tex-archive/support/detex?lang=en), which takes the TeX file and extracts the text, I find using a [pdf to text](http://pdftotext.com/) tool on the compiled file is much better.
+Both the tools [`detex`](https://www.ctan.org/tex-archive/support/detex?lang=en), which takes the TeX file and extracts the text, and a [pdf to text](http://pdftotext.com/) tool work to extract text from the latex.
+You should try them both and see what works best for your particular file.
+If there is a lot of inline math, you may find that the pdf to text works better.
+Else, `detex` generally produces cleaner results.

 The majority of this text is usable, aside from some scattered numbers from figures.
 One thing that must be fixed is the newlines within the same paragraph: